moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

 ### Programming

 For calibration and recognition, the color sensor executes three iterations, once a colored object is exposed to the RGB LED and the LDR Cell.
 In the first iteration, red light hits the object and the program waits LDR cell to stabilize its sensing; the analog input is then read and the reflection of the red light is stored.
 The program iterates twice more for green and blue colors.
-The figure shown in [Color theory][#color-theory] gives a good visual explanation of this iterative process.
+The figure shown in [Color theory](#color-theory) gives a good visual explanation of this iterative process.

 Concerning calibration, the iterative process mentioned above is performed twice: once for black color and once for white color.
-Ax explained in [Color theory][#color-theory], this is for the detection of maximum and minimum - initially from *near zero* to *near 1024*, according to the reading resolution - reflections of red, green and blue lights, obtaining a true range to properly rescale to intervals \\( [0,255] \\) (for informative purpose) and \\( [0,1] \\) (the actual input to feed the neural network).
+Ax explained in [Color theory](#color-theory), this is for the detection of maximum and minimum - initially from *near zero* to *near 1024*, according to the reading resolution - reflections of red, green and blue lights, obtaining a true range to properly rescale to intervals \\( [0,255] \\) (for informative purpose) and \\( [0,1] \\) (the actual input to feed the neural network).

 The waiting time to stablish reading of the light sensor can vary acording to each electronic component, so it is good to give a good delay to ensure a steady sensing.
 In my case, I gave a 500-millisecond delay, but it is worth to initially use a bigger value and then decreasing it until the verge of a non steady behavior.

 In detection, the collected RGB values - ranging from 0 to 1 - feed an MLP, performing the actual color recognition.
 For the MLP running in Arduino, I am using [Neurona][NeuronaDocs] - a library I wrote to easily use ANNs in arduino, and runs very good.
-Check also [this][NeuronaPost] for more details; for training MLPs, I am using [an implementation][MLPLink] in C language (training and operation modes), giving the adjusted weights to use with Neurona.
-Still regarding training, it was used \\( \alpha=0.8 \\)), \\( \eta=0.1 \\) and \\( \epsilon=10^{-7} \\)).
+Check also [this post][NeuronaPost] for more details; for training MLPs, I am using [an implementation][MLPLink] in C language (training and operation modes), giving the adjusted weights to use with Neurona.
+Still regarding training, it was used \\( \alpha=0.8 \\), \\( \eta=0.1 \\) and \\( \epsilon=10^{-7} \\).

 Given topologic configuration and the dataset, five trainings were performed (with cross-validation), each one with a random initial state of the synaptic weights: